Oil gains on signs of thaw in U.S.-China trade war, inventory fall

 Crude stocks at the Cushing, Oklahoma, delivery hub <USOICC=ECI> fell 798,000 barrels to 39.3 million barrels, their lowest since November 2018.

 Refinery crude runs <USOICR=ECI> rose by 114,000 bpd, EIA data showed.
-Refinery utilisation rates <USOIRU=ECI> rose by 0.3 percentage point to 95.1% of capacity.
+Refinery utilization rates <USOIRU=ECI> rose by 0.3 percentage point to 95.1% of capacity.

 (Reporting by Aaron Sheldrick; editing by Shri Navaratnam and Jason Neely)